Shekharrajak/A-windows-Phone-Store-App-Checks-Eye-Problem/README.md

 A lots of work have to do here in this app.

-#Copyright , Don't have permission to copy .
+#Copyright ,You don't have permission to copy this idea or content.